UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/README.md

     return res
 ```

 `tags_oob` will look through the projections array and look for a negative number.
 If a negative number is detected, we must identify which mouse it corresponds to, and change the array accordingly.

+### **Tasks to be completed**
+*Integration*

+So far, all of my stuff is in a while loop.
+Once we start integration, we're just gonna paste everything into one file since we don't have time to come up with a more sophisticated implementation.
+We can save some overhead by removing the drawing functions of the `apriltags.py` file.

 >DCF